Max9545/tictactoeV.2/README.md

 # TicTacToe

-This is a childhood classic in which one player marks "X" and the second player "O" in order to try to get three marks in a row in order to win.
+This is a childhood classic in which one player marks "X" and the second player "O" in order to try to get three marks in a row for a win.
+Wins are saved and displayed across games and page loads/reloads.

 ## Installation